menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/3-calculate-monthly-rainfall-from-CHIRPS.rst

     :width: 1200px
     :align: center

-**3. Extract all temperature images within given year**
+**3. Extract all precipitation images within given year**

-To calculate mean temperature of each month, we must set a target year and then extract all the images from image collection that correspond to the given year.
+To calculate mean rainfall of each month, we must set a target year and then extract all the images from image collection that correspond to the given year.

 .. code-block:: JavaScript

     // set start year and end year var startyear = 2019;
-    var endyear = 2021
+    var endyear = 2021;

     // make a list with years
     var years = ee.List.sequence(startyear, endyear);